SvetlanaLitosh/rsschool-cv-old/cv.md

 __[LinkedIn](https://www.linkedin.com/in/svetlana-litosh-4b2877218/)__
 ***
 ### Briefly About Myself:
-I attended the Belarusian State University of Transport Electrotehnical faculte in 2009.
+I attended the Belarusian State University of Transport Electrotehnical faculty in 2009.
 Having started my career as Insurance Sales Agent in a Belrosstrakh with minimum skills, I became proficient in Insurance Sales.
 My keen interest in Insurance Sales technologies led me to working as a Team Lead Manager.
 In 2015, I quit my job,because my first child was born, in 2018 my second child was born.
 Two years ago I’ve become passionate about Front-end .
 All my extra free time, I spend learning Frontend Development.
 I am interested in web development, because this occupation provides endless opportunities for professional growth,